emaloney/MBDataEnvironment/README.md

 Three types of variable declarations are possible:

 * *Concrete* — A *variable name* is associated with an Objective-C object instance, which represents the concrete variable's *value*.
-A concrete variable's value is set when it is declared.
+A concrete variable's value is set when its declaration is processed.

 * *Singleton* — A *variable name* is associated with a class method that returns a singleton object instance.
 The object returned by that method represents the singleton variable's *value*.
+A singleton variable's value is set when its declaration is processed.

 * *Dynamic* — A *variable name* is associated with a Mockingbird expression.
 Whenever the variable is referenced, the associated expression is evaluated, and the value it yields represents the dynamic variable's *value*.